 Exeter loves the arts!
 Here’s where to find theatres in the city:

 Support one of Exeter’s professional sports teams at a football or rugby fixture.

 Exeter is the perfect base for exploring more of Devon.
 Here’s some attractions and places to visit near Exeter:

-Crealy Adventure Park & Resort
+Crealy Adventure Park & Resort and Sooty Land

 If you’re a fan of rollercoasters, log flumes and go-karts then Crealy Adventure Park & Resort near Exeter is a great theme park in Devon.